Everybody knows somebody who absolutely hates the holidays.

 A House Party

 I have many different circles of friends that would probably never intersect on their own.
 A house party is the perfect excuse to bring them all together in one place (with some music and adult beverages) and watch what happens.
+For drink options for your party visit sites such as Orangina.

 Nothing beats a good birthday game.
 Once you’ve got those different circles of friends at your house with a couple of drinks in them, why not do something with them?
 Some of may favorite birthday games have been: Birthday Girl Trivia, Battle of the Sexes, and Finish that Line (the hip-hop edition).